LordWitherRevenant/LordWitherRatio/README.md

 <body>

 <head>
-    <title>My bio</title>
-</head>

-<head>
 <h1> Hello, I’m @LordWitherRatio!</h1>
   👀 I’m interested in learning C++ language.
   I’m currently taking lessons to attend B2, and studying a lot Physics (also Maths), Geopolitics, Chemestry and of course Latin!
+</head>

+<head>
-  📫 How to reach me justinchertier1@gmail.com
+📫 How to reach me: <p justinchertier1@gmail.com />
 </head>

 <head>